 Advertiser & Editorial Disclosure: The Bulkhead Seat earns an affiliate commission for anyone approved through the links below.
 This compensation may impact how and where links appear on this site.
 We work to provide the best publicly available offers to our readers.
 We frequently update them, but this site does not include all available offers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed, or approved by any of these entities.

 Southwest Airlines recently announced that it’s making changes to its business model with assigned seating and some premium options (more here).
-Most passengers are excited about the changes, but one group called the National Association to Advance Fat Acceptance (NAAFA) is concerned that this will be an end to the free lunch…I mean free extra seats that the airline’s Customer of Size policy to provide plus-sized passengers with complimentary extra seats.
+Most passengers are excited about the changes, but one group called the National Association to Advance Fat Acceptance (NAAFA) is concerned that this will be an end to the free lunch…I mean free extra seats that the airline’s Customer of Size policy provides plus-sized passengers.

 The association released this statement after Southwest announced its changes: